 - z.B.
 Cocker Spaniel, Border Collie, Golden Retriever, Afghanischer Windhund

-- suitable: coat comb, brushes with rounded nubs, detangler, trimmer
+- Suitable: fur comb, brushes with rounded nubs, detangler, trimmer

 - unsuitable: rubber brush, metal brush

-- how often: daily, breeds without a change of coat (e.g. Yorkshire Terrier) must be clipped
+- How often: daily, breeds without shedding (e.g. Yorkshire Terrier) need to be cut

 - often very dense undercoat that does not fall out on its own

 - e.g. Parson Jack Russel Terrier, Wire-haired Dachshund, Schnauzer, German Wirehaired Pointer, etc.

 - unsuitable: rubber brush